Keilah777/202310CEIWDX_AZ-204/AZ-204_Readme.md

 ## Create a Database Model:
 https://docs.djangoproject.com/en/4.2/ref/models/fields/

+- Download  DBeaver to view the sqllite Database: https://dbeaver.io/download/
+- Or use DB Shell to query the database
+Goto the folder where the database is and then: sqlite3  db.sqlite3
+Then depending on what you want:
+.tables
+or .schema
+Instead of invoking sqlite3 directly you could do: python manage.py dbshell python manage.py inspectdb please see https://docs.djangoproject.com/en/3.0/ref/django-admin/#django-admin-inspectdb for additional info.

+Here is a query:
+python3 manage.py dbshell
+.tables

+Here is another Query: Find the name of the table you are looking for, then run the following commands:
+.header on
+.mode column
+pragma table_info('table you are looking for');
+Do not forget the semicolon in the last instruction.

+But please do yourself a favour and get a GUI database client.
+Life is much easier when you have one.

 ### Activating a Model:
 1) Create a Migration File "makemigrations" command but does not execute the SQL commands python manage.py makemigrations posts